Also called low T, it is a term used by doctors to describe an abnormal hormone testosterone level.

 There is no approved method for testosterone replacement in women.
 However, some doctors may still prescribe some form of testosterone for women, but the efficacy and safety of this treatment have not been proven.

 The use of topical hormones should be done with care.
-Women should not come into contact with the area of skin treated with resorbable testosterone, as the hormone can also be absorbed through the skin.
+Women should not contact the area of skin treated with resorbable testosterone, as the hormone can also be absorbed through the skin.

 This could cause women to develop masculine characteristics.